SeisMath IP 2012

 An earthquake measuring 5.8 on the Richter scale and 6.3 in the moment magnitude scale hit L'Aquila on April 6th, 2009.
 There have been a large number of minor tremors since December 2008.
 Along with the stories of tragedy in L'Aquila, there are also stories that the earthquake was predicted, and that the predictions were ignored.
 Earthquake prediction remains an elusive goal of seismology.
 Earthquake source mechanisms are complex and involve many variables and factors.
 Earthquake prediction can be divided into long-, medium- and short-term phases.
 The short-term prediction of earthquakes has considerable allure.
 However, it is beset by problems.
 Although earthquakes are complex multi-scale phenomena, we now have much better models for earthquake nucleation and rupture processes, associated phenomena such as tsunamis, and tools with which earthquakes can be carefully studied from both deterministic and statistical points of view.

-The Intensive Programme (IP) called "Mathematical Models in Seismology - SeisMath 2011" will consist of a set of short courses and seminars.
+The Intensive Programme (IP) called "Mathematical Models in Seismology - SeisMath 2012" will consist of a set of short courses and seminars.
 Contributors will take into account methods, modelling and simulations related to above mentioned aspects of seismology.
-Although the need of newly developed mathematical modelling within seismology is very strong, its clear identification as an interdisciplinary research/training context at a European level is still in progress.
-The present programme aims to provide a relevant contribution to this process by exploiting the scientific competencies of the partners.
+Although the need for newly developed mathematical modelling within seismology is very strong, its clear identification as an interdisciplinary research/training context at a European level is still in progress.
+This programme aims to provide a relevant contribution to this process by exploiting the scientific competencies of the partners.
 The short courses will be taught by physicians, geologists, engineers and mathematicians.The programme is addressed mainly to MSc and PhD students in Applied Mathematics, but also in Civil and Environmental Engineering and Applied Physics.